National Water and Sanitation Master Plan

 - The Water Trading Entity was established in 1983 and was converted into a trading entity in terms of the Public Finance Management Act of 1999 in 2008.
 The entity’s primary role is to manage water infrastructure and resources, and the sale of raw water.

-- The Trans-Caledon Tunnel Authority was established in 1986 as a specialised liability management entity, deriving its mandate from the National Water Act of 1998.
+- The TCTA was established in 1986 as a specialised liability management entity, deriving its mandate from the National Water Act of 1998.
 It is responsible for financing and implementing the development of bulk raw water infrastructure and providing treasury management services to the DWS.
 The authority plays an important role in providing: financial advisory services such as structuring and raising project finance, managing debt and setting tariffs; project implementation services; and other technical support to the department and water boards.